lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 deacons or teachers to determine if they are spiritually prepared.
 The bishop interviews brethren who are to be ordained priests.

-Before interviewing a young man for priesthood ordination, a member of the bishopric obtains permission from the young man’s parents or guardians.
-If the parents are divorced, he obtains permission from the parent(s) with legal custody.
+Before interviewing a young man for priesthood ordination, the bishop obtains verbal permission from the parents or guardians.
+Permission is not required from a parent or guardian who has no legal basis for opposing the action.

 If the brother is found worthy in an interview, a member of the bishopric presents him for sustaining in sacrament meeting (see 18.10.3).